 What if I was partially at fault for the dog attack?

 Your damages are reduced by your percentage of fault under 23 O.S. § 13.
 Recovery is barred only if fault exceeds 50%.
-See our page on comparative negligence versus contributory negligence for how Oklahoma courts evaluate these situations.
+See our page on Oklahoma’s modified comparative fault rule for how Oklahoma courts evaluate these situations.

 How much does it cost to hire a dog bite lawyer?

 Our dog bite lawyers work on contingency: no fee unless we recover.
 The consultation is free.
-For details, see our FAQ on contingency fees and no-win, no-fee representation.
+For details, see our FAQ on how no-win-no-fee representation works.

 Can I recover compensation for emotional distress after a dog attack?

 Yes.
 Anxiety, a persistent fear of dogs, and PTSD are compensable as non-economic damages under Oklahoma law, and are strongest with treating physician or mental health records.
-See our FAQ on how to recover compensation for a personal injury in Oklahoma.
+See our FAQ on recovering compensation under Oklahoma law.

 Let our dog bite lawyers fight for you